Navigating Relationship Growth: A Journey of Connection and Understanding

 Growth Requires Discomfort

 Here’s the truth: growth in marriage will always require a level of discomfort.
 Hearing your spouse ask for more effort, whether in faith, finances, or emotional connection, can sting.
-Instead of seeing it as an indictment, it can be seen as an invitation.
+Instead of seeing it as an indictment, it can be viewed as an invitation.
 An invitation to rise.
 An invitation to stretch.
 An invitation to be celebrated.

 The wife in this story wasn’t saying her husband wasn’t enough.
 She was saying, “I want more with you, not without you.”